jendastovik/Project_unit_3/README.md

 I will design a graphical user interface application.
 This application will be run locally on a computer and will allow users to do all mentioned tasks.
 All the data will be stored in also locally run database.

 ## Success Criteria
-1. Solution provides a way for the user of the software to track the inventory of materials
+1. Solution provides a way for the user to create an item sold by the company from different materials
-2. Solution provides a way for the user to create an item sold by the company from the materials
+2. Solution provides a way to track transactions and keep track of the budget
-3. Solution provides a way to track orders and keep track of the budget
+3. Solution provides a way for the user of the software to view and delete orders.
 4. Solution allows the user to sign in with a password and username and create new accounts for their employees
 5. Solution informs the user of the time and date of the last log-in
 6. Solution enables the user to create new distributors and customers, who can gather points based on which they get discounts